-- 1. The first AUM graduating class will be in 1972 or 1973. - 2.
-AUM students who complete degree requirements in Business, Arts and Sciences, or Education prior to June, 1972 will be awarded the appropriate degree by Auburn University.
+- 1. No formal graduating ceremonies will be held until the first graduating class in 1972 or 1973.
+AUM Students who complete degree requirements in Business, Arts and Sciences, or Education prior to the first graduating class will be granted the appropriate degree by Auburn University at Montgomery.
 Certification for graduation will be done by the appropriate Division Chairman.
-A student must be enrolled in the specified curriculum of graduation for three quarters and must complete the hours required for the last year of work at AUM or in combination at AUM and the Auburn campus. - 3.
-Courses successfully completed at AUM and at the Auburn campus will be resident credit at either location in determining eligibility for graduation and for scholastic graduation honors. - 4.
-AUM students who are pursuing specialized curricula not available at Montgomery must transfer to the Auburn campus prior to their senior year.
-Such students may continue to take courses required in their curriculum which are available at Montgomery.
+A student must be enrolled in the specified curriculum of graduation for three quarters and must complete the hours required for the last year of work at AUM or in combination at AUM and the Auburn campus. - Courses successfully completed at AUM and at the Auburn campus will be resident credit at either location in determining eligibility for graduation and for scholastic graduation honors. - AUM students who are pursuing specialized curricula not available at Montgomery must transfer to the Auburn campus prior to their senior year.